Letter from Lisa

 An entire chapter of the book A Kosher Christmas: 'Tis the Season to be Jewish focuses on Kung Pao.

-I’ve spent the large part of the past 3-1/2 years in Florida living with my 90-something year old Mom in her retirement community, and she has graced the virtual stage of Kung Pao and the monthly Lockdown Comedy.
+I spent the large part of the past 4-1/2 years in Florida living with my 90-something year old Mom in her retirement community, and she has graced the virtual stage of Kung Pao and the monthly Lockdown Comedy.
+Sadly, my mom passed away in August.
+The shows this year (and forever) are dedicated to her.

 If it wasn’t for a phone conversation with my summer camp friend, Tobi, in 1993 about the irony of having just told Jewish jokes at a Chinese restaurant in South Hadley, MA the night before, Kung Pao would never have been born, and I might have a desk job (though I doubt it).